 * Key Republican senator says bipartisan deal has "stalled"

-* Democrat Schumer blasts Trump's shifting stances (Adds Senator Thune comments, action by Democratic attorneys general)
+* Democrat Schumer blasts Trump's shifting stances (Adds Senator Hatch quotes, Republicans in support of agreement)

-WASHINGTON, Oct 18 (Reuters) - A bipartisan deal from two U.S. senators to stabilize Obamacare by restoring subsidies to health insurers ran into trouble on Wednesday with the White House saying President Donald Trump now opposes it and a senior Senate Republican saying it has stalled.
+WASHINGTON, Oct 18 (Reuters) - A bipartisan deal from two senators to stabilize Obamacare by restoring subsidies to health insurers suffered major setbacks on Wednesday with the White House saying President Donald Trump now opposes it and senior Republicans speaking out against it.

 Alexander said on Wednesday Trump had "completely engineered" the bipartisan proposal but the president backed away from support he had expressed a day earlier.

 On Tuesday, Trump said the White House was involved in the negotiations and that the agreement was "a very good solution" short-term approach but later on Tuesday and then on Wednesday said he would not support a plan that enriched insurance companies.

 Trump has cut off subsidies to the companies, saying Congress has not provided money for them and that they enrich insurers.

 White House spokeswoman Sarah Sanders said Trump does not support the deal in its current form, although she called it "a good step in the right direction."

 "Look, we've said all along that we want something that doesn't just bail out the insurance companies but actually provides relief for all Americans," she said at a briefing.
 "And this bill doesn't address that fact."